Vazgen-Tadevosyan/FORTNITE/README.md

 # FORTNITE
+Scraping Reddit.com
-Scraping comments about the Fortnite game
+Client was interested in comments about the game in the web site.<br>
+Special method was implemented in the code to scroll down unitl the page ends then collected data in csv file.<br>
+See here.